MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/remove-place.md

 ## Description
 You need to be assigned permissions before you can run this cmdlet.
 You must have either the Exchange MailRecipients role or the Places TenantPlacesManagement role.

 You cannot remove a place that is a parent of other places.
 Before removing a place, clear the parentId value of its existing child places before attempting to remove.
-As an example, clear the ParentId value on all rooms on a given floor before deleting that floor.
+As an example, clear the ParentId value on all rooms associated with a given floor before deleting that floor.

 > [!CAUTION]
 > You might find additional parameters in the PowerShell cmdlet, but those are not currently supported.
 It is not recommended to use any parameter that is not documented on this page.